FindMySchool LogoFindMySchool

 Year 3 is a big moment for families, children are old enough to notice the difference between an infant setting and a junior school, but still young enough to need structure, reassurance, and clear routines.
 This school’s identity is built around a simple trio, Love, Live, Learn, backed by a defined set of “Desirable Dozen” values and a strong pupil leadership culture.

-On results, the headline is very strong Key Stage 2 performance in 2024: 83% reached the expected standard in reading, writing and maths, compared with an England average of 62%.
+On results, the headline is secure Key Stage 2 performance in the 2024-25 / 2025 dataset: 70% reached the expected standard in reading, writing and maths, with a cohort size of 60.

 For wraparound childcare, there is an established on-site breakfast and after-school option, plus holiday provision, which matters in a junior-only school where the day ends shortly after 3pm.